 Check in with airlines and hotels to learn their cancellation fees.

 If you made air travel arrangements to attend one or more weddings, contact the airlines to learn about their cancellation policy.
 Some flights may already be cancelled, for which you will be eligible for a cash refund per US Department of Transportation regulations.
-Many airlines are also honoring no-fee changes and cancelations for flights during the course of the next 30–60 days.
+Many airlines are also honoring no-fee changes and cancelations for flights.

 Hotels operate under very different policies.
 It’s being reported that some chains are waiving cancellation fees, however others are referring to their normal rules and regulations.
 The best way to find out how you might be able to get your money back is to call and find out.
 If you’ve booked your stay as part of the couple’s hotel room block, you may be leaving them in a difficult position.
 “Before cancelling, find out what the consequences of your cancellation might be: Would the couple have to cover the cost of your room or lose any perks?” reminds Reavey.